TheBridge-FullStackDeveloper/restcountries-api/README.md

 ## Bonus 🎁

-4 - Create a filter to let the user select just countries in the same continent
+4 - Create a filter to let the user select just countries in the same continent, for this iteration there aren't elements or part of code already done, everything is up to you 😜